 Add to this the joy of a weekend in a tent, and you have all the makings of a great family bonding experience.
 However, it’s a celebration that is not necessarily without its stressful moments.
 Borrowing our mantra from the boy scouts, being prepared is one of the best ways to minimise stress… so here’s a quick action plan for family festival fun at one of the brilliant music festivals running this year (click on any of the Festival images, left, to read our previews and pin to your travel planners for 2014).

 Be Prepared!
 If you’re camping, print off our 12 Essentials for Camping so you know you’ve packed all the basics.
 Add to that a few festival essentials, such as plasters for those “brand-new wellies blisters”, and the feel-good kit your kids are bound to demand when you get there: bubbles, glowsticks, battery-operated flashing wands and light-sabre style batons.
 It’s up to you how many home comforts you want to bring – but check the distance you’ll be walking from car park to camp pitch.
 To make the ground journey easier, you might be able to hire a wheelbarrow on site (along with a strapping youth to lug it all for you).
+If you’re a smoker, you can buy cigarettes in bulk at discountciggs since it’s going to be more expensive to get cigs at the festival.
+Those who would like to try smoking cannabis products should learn all about the joint sizes and which products to use.

 Paint Your Wagon For festival aficionados, the flamboyant festival wagon is a must (and a possible alternative to the wheelbarrow).
 A gloriously customized retro Radio Flyer or pull-along truck to transport slumbering babies and flagging toddlers, nestled alongside bottles of wine, is a regular favourite.
 You’ll see some brilliant ones bedecked with kitsch gingham or fur-lined interiors, festooned with flags, ribbons and fairy lights – just perfect to give children a psychedelic experience too.
 At some festivals you can hire these on site (book well in advance).